lachem/d-config/README.md

 **Note** | This functionality is based on text replacement, thus there are no limitations on the number of aliases in one expression

 ### Note About Arrays
 The api is the same for XML and JSON files with one exception namely arrays.
-As there is no notion of an array in XML hence the following syntax will work only for JSON files:
+As there is no notion of an array in XML the syntax for array in XML is slightly different than for json and requires the usage of special tag character:
 ```cpp
 std::vector<int32_t> value = confg.getAll<int32_t>("Config.Array.");
 ```